gabriel951/gabriel951.github.io/README.md

 Here is an overview of the contents of each folder:

 ## [Current Work](https://github.com/gabriel951/my_work/tree/master/current_work)
-I am currently working on formalising first-order AC-unification.
-Here you will find the (yet unpublished) work I am doing.
+We are currently working on formalising first-order AC-unification.
+We finished proving termination, soundness and completeness and submitted this work to FSCD 2022.
+Here you can find this paper and related slides.

 ## [Publications](https://github.com/gabriel951/my_work/tree/master/publications)
 MSCS 2021 - "Formalising Nominal C-unification Generalised With Protected Variables"